-Welcome and thank you for considering becoming a non-executive foundation director (and charity trustee) of the Cardinal Newman Catholic Educational Trust (this is our officially registered name; however, we are known locally as the Newman Catholic Trust).
+Welcome and thank you for considering becoming a non-executive director (and charity trustee) of the Cardinal Newman Catholic Educational Trust (this is our officially registered name, however, we are known locally as the Newman Catholic Trust).

-We are one of three Catholic Multi-Academy Trusts within the Clifton Diocese, and we have ambitious plans to develop and grow in order to fulfil the Bishop's vision and the Department of Education's target, for all schools (primary and secondary) to belong to a Multi-Academy Trust, in the future.
-Our Trust is currently made up of a Board of Directors, a Chief Executive Officer, a Chief Financial Officer, governors, leaders and staff of seven primary schools from within the diocesan Newman and Aquinas Partnerships of schools.
-Our schools are;
+We are one of two newly formed Catholic Multi-Academy Trusts within the Clifton Diocese and we have ambitious plans to develop and grow in order to fulfil the Bishop's vision and the Department of Education's target, for all schools (primary and secondary) to belong to a Multi-Academy Trust, in the future.

-- St Francis Primary in Nailsea, North Somerset - St Bernard's Primary in Shirehampton, Bristol - St Teresa's Primary in Monks Park, Bristol - St Nicholas of Tolentine Primary in Easton, Bristol - St Patrick's Primary in Redfield, Bristol. - St Joseph's Primary in Portishead - St Bonaventure's Primary in Bishopston, Bristol.
+Our Trust is currently made up of a Board of Directors, a Chief Executive Officer, a Chief Financial Officer, governors and leaders of three primary schools from the diocesan Newman Partnership of schools.
+The schools are;

+- St Francis Primary in Nailsea

+- St Bernard's Primary in Shirehampton

+- St Teresa's Primary in Monks Park.